 Influenced by the tribal art during his years living in Santa Fe, New Mexico and California’s street culture, his distinctive style is primitive and expressionist.
 His work uses humor to poke holes at religion and other social issues.
 Often compared to Jean Michel Basquiat, his style is easily evokes emotion through text on canvas and paint that is slathered on with fingers and objects opposed to just brushes.
 View his work on display in several galleries throughout the USA

-- Don Quixote y Rocinante – 42’ x 32’ colorfully greets guest upon entering the lobby and check-in area
+- Don Quixote y Rocinante – 42’ x 32’ colorfully greets guests staying in the casita

 Maria Elena Jasso and Gloria Fuentes

 Tara – Crowned acrylic resin sculpture in the Sala along the ramp to Hospitality Room by Gloria Fuentes

 Endearing snippets of Mexican culture captured by an ex-pat that has fallen in love with local life in Ajijic.
 Her photographs can be found hanging on several walls at Casa del Sol.
 La Luna, a room overlooking the town, features two colorfully framed photographs.
 And, the lobby restrooms are brightened by another two framed prints.
 You can view her images on her smitten with mexico website.